egnappahz/hyprland-dmemcg-boost/README.md

 # hyprland-dmemcg-boost

-Hyprland implementation of N. Vock dmem cgroup GPU VRAM boost concept.
+Hyprland implementation of [Natalie Vock's](https://pixelcluster.github.io/) dmem cgroup GPU VRAM boost concept.
 Dynamically prioritizes VRAM for the focused window by writing to the kernel's dmem cgroup controller via Hyprland's event socket.
 Packaged as a clean Arch Linux PKGBUILD with automatic systemd setup.
-There is no reason why us Hyperland cannot join the KDE fun on this amazing work!
+There is no reason why us Hyprland cannot join the KDE fun on this amazing work!

 ---